 Obtain a competitive edge

 Efficient customer experience and agility through automation are two critical areas that will provide banks with a competitive edge through digital transformation.
 It is not only essential to innovate but also essential that those innovations reach customers.
-The digital solutions that the banks choose play a vital role in such execution.
+The financial services solution that the banks choose plays a vital role in such execution.